cilliapwndev/NetCloak/README.md

 - Implement configuration profiles for quick VPN switching
 - Enhance security features with automatic kill-switch
 - Extend support for proxy chains
-- Proxy Support: Proxy chains functionality will be added in future updates.

 ---